When my first child was born, I was in the middle of the second year of my Ph.D. program.

 It took even longer to find the support I needed to manage my condition and grow more confident as a new mom.

-Maternal mental health conditions, namely depression, and anxiety, are the most common complications of pregnancy and childbirth, affecting 1 in 5 women.
-After pregnancy, all women are vulnerable to maternal mental health conditions, regardless of age, education level, or socioeconomic status.
-However, the risk for developing one of these conditions increases with a history of prior depression, recent stressful life events, or inadequate social support.
-Unfortunately, 75% of women experiencing maternal mental health conditions go untreated, which can have long-term and adverse implications for the mother, child, and family.
+Maternal mental health conditions, namely depression, and anxiety are the most common complications of pregnancy and childbirth, affecting 1 in 5 women.1 After pregnancy, all women are vulnerable to maternal mental health conditions, regardless of age, education level, or socioeconomic status.
+However, the risk of developing one of these conditions increases with a history of prior depression, recent stressful life events, or inadequate social support.
+Unfortunately, 75% of women experiencing maternal mental health conditions go untreated, which can have long-term and adverse implications for the mother, child, and family.2

 I found a doula to help me overcome my fears of another traumatic birth experience.
 I saw a counselor to help me track my changing emotions before and after birth.
 I practiced yoga regularly to connect with my body and mind.
 I was lucky to have a much smoother birth and recovery and was able to bond more with my daughter during maternity leave thanks to this support.
 However, I know my ability to put these systems in place isn’t the reality for everyone.
 Care can be costly, at capacity, or downright inaccessible – none of these should ever be a barrier to providing new parents the support they need.

-Today, I am excited to be working on a new digital maternal health coaching program that incorporates validated screening tools to detect perinatal mood disorders, combined with a personal Health Advisor to serve as a support anchor during the pregnancy and postpartum period.
-This program will be available to new mothers across the country, regardless of location, socioeconomic status, or any other barriers to care access.
+In present day, it’s so exciting to see Pack Health’s new digital maternal health coaching program.
+This program incorporates validated screening tools to detect perinatal mood disorders, combined with a personal Health Advisor to serve as a support anchor during the pregnancy and postpartum period.
+It will be available to new mothers across the country, regardless of location, socioeconomic status, or any other barriers to care access.
 I am personally thrilled to see Pack Health expanding into the maternal health space and developing programs to support maternal mental health.
 With something so common and natural as pregnancy, an accessible option for quality postpartum support should be a consistent standard of care.

 By coupling screening for maternal mental health conditions with one-on-one support from a personal Health Advisor, I am confident that we can provide meaningful support to new parents and help them access the community resources and clinical care they need.